Ian19/Arminia/README.md

 - general website functionality and theme
 - persistent skill tracking

-The following pages are complete:
-- The 64 Tetrahedron Grid Information Sysem has content and can be accessed through the 3D Viewer

 The following geometry constructions are complete:
 - The Circle
 - The Vesica Piscis